Shisima

 Shisima is a two-player abstract strategy game from Kenya.
 It is related to tic-tac-toe, and even more so to three men's morris, Nine Holes, Achi, Tant Fant, and Dara, because pieces are moved on the board to create the 3-in-a-row.
 Unlike those other games, Shisima uses an octagonal board.

 Shisima means "body of water" in some language spoken in Kenya.
 The pieces are called imbalavali which translates to "water bugs" as the pieces move quickly on the board as water bugs do on the surface of a lake.

 Setup

 The board consist of an octagon, and four diametrical lines connecting each corner of the octagon to its opposite corner.
 The four diametrical lines intersect at the middle of the octagon forming the central intersection point of the board.
 Each of the eight corners of the octagon is also an intersection point, therefore there is a total of 9 intersection points (here-in-forth called "points").

 Each player has 3 pieces.
-One plays the black pieces, and the other plays the white pieces, however, any two colors or small objects will suffice.
+One plays the black pieces, and the other plays the white pieces.
+Alternatively, any two colors or small objects differentiated in another way will suffice.

 Each player places their 3 pieces on three successive vacant points along the octagon's perimeter.
 There must be a vacant point on both ends of each player's set of pieces.
 This leaves three vacant points at the beginning of the game including the central point of the board.